 Anti-VEGF drugs are effective at improving vision in people with DMO with three to four in every 10 people likely to experience an improvement of 3 or more lines VA at one year.
-There is moderate-certainty evidence that aflibercept confers some advantage over ranibizumab and bevacizumab in people with DMO at one year in visual and anatomic terms.
-Relative effects among anti-VEGF drugs at two years are less well known, since most studies were short term.
+Aflibercept may confer some advantage over ranibizumab and bevacizumab in people with DMO at one year in visual and anatomic terms but it is unclear whether this applies to the long-term.
+There is a need for more evidence on the long-term (greater than two years) comparative effects of these anti-VEGF agents.
 Evidence from RCTs may not apply to real-world practice, where people in need of antiangiogenic treatment are often under-treated and under-monitored.

 We found no signals of differences in overall safety between the three antiangiogenic drugs that are currently available to treat DMO, but our estimates are imprecise for cardiovascular events and death.

 Diabetic macular oedema (DMO) is a common complication of diabetic retinopathy.
-Antiangiogenic therapy with anti-vascular endothelial growth factor (anti-VEGF) modalities can reduce oedema and thereby improve vision and prevent further visual loss.
+Antiangiogenic therapy with anti-vascular endothelial growth factor (anti-VEGF) can reduce oedema, improve vision and prevent further visual loss.
 These drugs have replaced laser photocoagulation as the standard of care for people with DMO.

 We searched various electronic databases on 26 April 2017.